nosoop/hugo-tf2-motd/README.md

 }
 ```

-(Note that media queries don't really play nicely in Firefox as of version 55, so navigating
+(Note that dynamically loaded pages' media queries don't really play nicely in Firefox as of
-back to a page that requires responsive elements doesn't quite work.
-See the **Additional
+version 55, so navigating back to a page that requires responsive elements doesn't quite work.
-header content** section below if you want consistent behavior across browsers.
-Works fine in
+See the **Additional header content** section below if you want to embed the CSS in the head so
-Chrome, though.)
+you can get consistent behavior across browsers.
+Works fine in Chrome, though.)

 ## Options